3️⃣ Training Loop

 Answer

 * First video = angle penalisation * Second video = both (from the same video as the loss curve above) * Third video = position penalisationNow, change the environment such that the reward incentivises the agent to spin very fast.
-You may change the termination conditions of the environment (i.e. return a different value for done) if you think this will help.
+You may also change the termination condition of the environment (it's the env's separate terminated method, so you can override that too) if you think this will help — e.g. letting the pole rotate all the way around without ending the episode.

 See this link for what an ideal wandb run here should look like (using the reward function in the solutions).